Ethernet: Fundamentals

 It exists to distinguish service provider data planes from those of the customer and, in fact, an S-TAG will regularly carry C-TAGs within its envelope.

 Note: As part of the 802 standards, the latest version of 802.1Q is available from the IEEE Get program at no cost.
 Despite its common association with VLAN tags, 802.1Q describes all forms of bridging (e.g. switches).
-Many of the Time Sensitive Networking (TSN) standards built on top of the features described in 802.1Q.
+Many of the Time Sensitive Networking (TSN) standards are built on top of the features described in 802.1Q.

 Flow Control (Clause 31, Annex 31B, Annex 31D)